pjflanagan/pjflanagan/README.md

-# Hi I'm Peter James Flanagan
+# Hi, I'm Peter James Flanagan

 I'm a full-stack web developer living in New York.